-1. Allocation Deadline - Allocation for a programmed project phase must be requested in the fiscal year in which the funds are programmed.
-Funds programmed to a project expire on June 30 of the fiscal year in which the funds are programmed.
-An allocation request must be placed on a Commission meeting agenda no later than the June Commission meeting of the fiscal year in which the funds are programmed.
+1. Allocation Deadline - The Commission must approve allocations by June 30 of the fiscal year in which the funds are programmed.
+The implementing agency must submit an allocation request to Caltrans to be placed on a Commission meeting agenda no later than the June Commission meeting of the fiscal year in which the funds are programmed for its project(s).
 If programmed funds are not allocated within the fiscal year programmed, or within the time allowed by an approved extension, the project will be deleted from the Solutions for Congested Corridors Program.

-At the time of fund allocation, an implementing agency may request that the Commission extend the deadline for completion of work and the liquidation of funds, if necessary, to accommodate the proposed expenditure plan for the project.
+At the time of fund allocation, the implementing agency may request that the Commission extend the deadline for completion of work and the liquidation of funds, if necessary, to accommodate the proposed expenditure plan for the project.